 The objectives of the Company's capital management policy are twofold.
-Firstly, it aims to ensure that capital is, and will continue to be, adequate to maintain the safety and stability of FIL Life, assuring a high level of confidence in the Company.
-Secondly it aims to ensure that capital is reasonable and not so high that a reasonable rate of return is difficult to achieve.
+Firstly, it aims to ensure that capital continues to be adequate to maintain the safety and stability of FIL Life, assuring a high level of confidence in the Company.
+Secondly, it aims to ensure that capital is practical and not so high that a reasonable rate of return is difficult to achieve.